arabind-rajak/BrainIn/README.md

 ![Banner_final](https://user-images.githubusercontent.com/62587060/170310091-19c3c843-f859-42fb-898f-1b3ea5b7005d.png)

-# PresIN - Face-Recognition_Engage-2022
+# BrainIN - SMART_ATTENDENCE_APP_SIH_2022
-This is an Android Application developed for Microsoft Intern Engage 2022 Programme.<br />
+This is an Android Application developed for Smart India hackathon 2022 Programme.<br />
 It's an Smart Attendance App that is powered by face recognition technology.<br />
 The UI/UX is really simple and self explanatory, the user will not face any issues.<br />